Archivo21/anhqv-ts2-preservation-project/RECRUITMENT.md

 > **Scope:** This page concerns recruitment to ANHQV-TS2 project roles only.
 Archivo 21 is not currently recruiting as an institution.
 Joining this project does not confer institutional authority, financial control, or standing in other Archivo 21 projects.

-The ANHQV Preservation Project recruits collaborators, not authorities.
+The ANHQV-TS2 Preservation Project recruits collaborators, not authorities.

 Formal contributors are selected according to capability, intellectual honesty, working style, and the needs of the project — not according to whether they are human, artificial, famous, credentialled, or already familiar with every part of the work.